 Step Six: Wait.
 I tend to keep each batch in my kitchen for the first week to ten days and I shake it up about four times during that initial period.
 Some people say that isn’t necessary but I like to do it.
 After that I put it in my basement because of the “out of sight, out of mind” factor.
 It’s easier to wait if you don’t see it sitting there all the time.
 I let the mixture sit and infuse for a minimum of 45 days, longer if I can stand it or if I forget about it.
 This is where all of the lemon flavor comes from so don’t short-change yourself here.
 If you absolutely must have it sooner, reduce wait times from later steps first.

-Step Nine: Filter the Limoncello.
+Step Seven: Filter the infusion.
 This is one of the most important steps and by far the most laborious.
 My process is to filter less than some people recommend but I’ve found that it’s enough to get the job done and this is one job you’ll want to keep as short as possible.
 However, you should never skip it.
 I’ve skipped the filtration and the result resembles dirty bath water more than Limoncello.
 The filtration actually gives it the color, clarity and flavor you expect from Limoncello.

 My first filtering pass is with a flat-bottom permanent coffee filter that you can buy at the grocery store.
 I put it right in the funnel and the funnel in the pitcher or whatever container I’m using.
-Then I ladel the Limoncello out of the storage jar and through the filter.
+Then I ladle the Limoncello out of the storage jar and through the filter.
 This first pass removes all of the zest and other large debris.
 Then comes the tough part.
 I take flat-bottom disposable coffee filters, the ones with the fluted edging, and put them inside the permanent filter.
 This is basically double-filtering and I repeat this step a second time.
 Then on the last pass I just put it through the permanent filter by itself just in case any debris or zest gets back in there during the filtration process.
 So, that makes two filtrations with just the permanent filter and two filtrations with the permanent plus disposable filters.

 When filtering, you want to be patient and preserve as much of the liquid as possible but there will come a point when it looks like there’s more liquid at the bottom but no more liquid is dripping through.
 Do NOT try to salvage that liquid.
 Throw it away along with the filter (or wash the filter) because that stuff is exactly what you’re filtering in the first place.
 There’s some great info on filtering liquors here.

 Step Ten: Bottle the Limoncello.
-On the last filtration, I funnel the liquid directly into whatever bottles I’m using.
 Because I’m anal about this, I wash, dry and then sterilize the bottles first.
 You can sterilize them by putting aluminum foil over the top and baking them in the oven at 350 degrees for an hour.
 Then just don’t take off the aluminum foil until they are ready for use.
 This isn’t really necessary for Limoncello (it is for beer) but it makes me feel like the bottles are clean enough.
 I use either the bottles the liquor came in (if it’s for my own use) or some 500ml bottles with swing caps (if I want to give bottles away).
 You can find any kind of bottle you want by searching for glassware or brewing supplies on Google.
 I’ve also heard that if you give it away you should put on a label saying that it is a gift and not intended for resale to pacify the ATF guys.
 I’ve yet to give much away outside of the family so it hasn’t been an issue for me.
 At the left are two swing top examples, the one on the left I bought online and it holds 500ml of liquor.
 The one on the right I got at a Crate & Barrel outlet store and it holds about 250ml of liquor.
 They both cost around $2.50-$3 each.
 If I’m bottling Limoncello for my own use, I usually just clean and use the bottles that the vodka/everclear originally came in.

 You’re done!
 A few bonus tips for you though.
 In my experience the Limoncello mellows a lot in the first week.
 I realize this is torture but if you’re not in a tremendous hurry, I recommend doing the first tasting a week or so after bottling.
 The longer Limoncello sits, the smoother it gets.
 This is more important if you’re making it with grain alcohol than vodka but it still holds true.
 I taste a given batch at one week, six months and one year of age.
 Never has a batch been around longer than that or I’d taste it at later intervals as well.
 Enjoy!